Single Index Bandits: Generalized Linear Contextual Bandits with Unknown Reward Functions: Methods

 Our \underline{E}poched \underline{ST}ein’s \underline{OR}acle single index bandit (ESTOR) algorithm is presented in Algorithm~\ref{alg:estor}.
 It employs a carefully designed epoch schedule with an epoch-specific hyperparameter configuration.
 Specifically, ESTOR uses exponentially increasing epoch lengths, and at the beginning of each epoch, it leverages data collected from the preceding epoch to compute an updated estimate of the unknown parameter (line 5).
 Actions are selected greedily according to this most recent estimate within each epoch (line 7).
 At the end of each epoch $i$, ESTOR updates the distribution $p_i$ for arm selection based on the updated estimator $\thetahat_i$ (line 9), which serves as the basis for our novel parameter estimator in the subsequent epoch.
 Although epoch scheduling and greedy selection have been studied individually, their integration with a solid theoretical guarantee remains largely unexplored in the literature.

-Furthermore, while traditional epoch-based techniques like the doubling trick~\cite{auer1995gambling} focus on adapting to unknown time horizons, our motivation differs fundamentally.
-We carefully select epoch lengths and utilize epoch-specific hyperparameters that gradually evolve, effectively balancing exploration and exploitation over time.
+Furthermore, while traditional epoch-based techniques like the doubling trick~\citep{auer1995gambling} focus on adapting to unknown time horizons, our motivation differs fundamentally: we carefully select epoch lengths and utilize epoch-specific hyperparameters that gradually evolve, effectively balancing exploration and exploitation over time.
 Shorter initial epochs facilitate rapid exploration and coarse estimation, while progressively longer epochs ensure later stages accumulate sufficiently many samples, allowing our parameter estimates to become increasingly precise with diminishing error.
-We introduce the following mild assumption for our ESTOR to support our regret analysis:
+By coordinating these components, ESTOR is able to overcome the inherent suboptimality of standard EtC approaches.
+We now introduce the following mild assumption for our ESTOR to support our regret analysis: